The Importance of Work-Life Balance

 If taking time off isn’t an option for your people, then it is important to encourage small breaks throughout the day.
 The human body was not designed to stare at a bright screen for hours on end.
 It is not good for our health, or our mental wellbeing.

 To combat this, you could consider installing a games room where people can socialise and take their minds off work.
-Consider encouraging light exercise throughout the day and introducing walking meetings outside the office.
+Consider encouraging light exercise throughout the day and introducing walking meetings outside.
 You can even go out as a team to grab a coffee.
-Some leading companies will get meditation practitioners in to help calm and de-stress their people.
+Technology can also be helpful - invest in subscriptions to mindfulness or meditation apps to help calm and de-stress their people.

 All of these techniques will positively impact your teams’ work performance, productivity and workplace happiness.